tessgi/TessGiWebsite/content/pages/observing/proposal-tools.md

 * -G GMAG, --Gmag GMAG Gaia magnitude of the source
 * -H HMAG, --Hmag HMAG H magnitude of the source
 * -B BMAG, --Bmag BMAG B magnitude of the source
-* --Bphmag BPHMAG B photgraphic magnitude of the source
+* --Bphmag BPHMAG B photographic magnitude of the source